schotime/my-rask-todo-app/README.md

 - `/todos/:filter?` - Filter-based routes (all, active, completed)

 ### Persistence
-Todos are automatically saved to localStorage using `createEffect` whenever the todos array changes.
+Todos are automatically saved to localStorage using `useEffect` whenever the todos array changes.
 On app load, saved todos are restored or default todos are shown.

 ### Keyboard Handling
-Global keyboard shortcuts are managed via `createMountEffect` in TodoApp.
+Global keyboard shortcuts are managed via `useMountEffect` in TodoApp.
 Shortcuts navigate routes or interact with todos without requiring mouse clicks.

 ## Data Format